Minituff/nautical-backup/docs/arguments.md

 === "Example 2"

-    We can override multiple containers if we seperate them with a comma.
+    We can override multiple containers if we separate them with a comma.
     ```properties
     OVERRIDE_SOURCE_DIR=example1:example1-new-source-data,ctr2:ctr2-new-source
     ```